-Land preparation is followed by tree planting, which is generally carried out between mid-May and September.
-The majority of the MFM (NZ) managed estate is replanted with radiata pine at an initial stocking of either 833 or 1100 stems per hectare depending on the region and forest location, while some relatively small areas have been replanted in the past with Douglas fir at 1111 stems per hectare.
+Land preparation is followed by manual tree planting, which is generally carried out between mid-May and September.
+The majority of the MFM (NZ) managed estate is replanted with radiata pine at an initial stocking of either 833 or 1100 stems per hectare depending on the region and forest location, while some relatively small areas are replanted with Douglas fir at 1111 stems per hectare.